DavidPeicho/davidpeicho.github.io/content/about/_index.md

   allowfullscreen="">
 </iframe>

-Being in a startup also gives the chance to work on a broad range of topics scuch as prefabs, or nodejs embedding for user plugins.
+Being in a startup also means working on a broad range of topics.
+My contributions span non-rendering areas such as prefabs, or nodejs embedding for user plugins.

 ### Siemens Healthineers (2018-2022)

-Research scientist and lead developer of a **real-time** WebGL medical data visualization library.
+*Research Scientist* and *Lead Developer* of a **real-time** WebGL medical data visualization library.

 {{< image src="cinematic-rendering-heart.webp" alt="Cinematic Rendering heart example from Siemens Healthineers page" >}}

-* Multibounce Volume Pathracing with
-    * Mesh merging
-    * Masking
-    * Volume Editing
+* Multi-bounce Volume Pathtracer
 * Multiplanar reconstruction
+* Mobile optimization

-While none of the work is public, the library was producing images such as the [Cinematic Rendering](https://www.siemens-healthineers.com/en-us/digital-health-solutions/cinematic-rendering) ones:
+While none of the work is public, the library produced images such as the [Cinematic Rendering](https://www.siemens-healthineers.com/en-us/digital-health-solutions/cinematic-rendering) ones:

 {{< image src="cinematic-rendering.webp" alt="Cinematic Rendering example from Siemens Healthineers page" >}}